Our Services

 Helpful Resources

-Weight changes reflect shifts in muscle mass, fat storage, water, and glycogen levels.
-Water weight fluctuates rapidly, fat gain requires a calorie surplus over weeks to months, and muscle gain happens slowly with consistent resistance training and protein intake.
+Weight changes involve shifts in muscle mass, fat storage, water retention, and glycogen levels.
+Water weight can fluctuate quickly within hours, while fat gain typically requires a sustained calorie surplus over weeks or months.
+Muscle gain occurs gradually through consistent resistance training and adequate protein intake.

 Seeing the scale creep up can leave you wondering: am I gaining muscle, fat, or just holding on to water?
 Understanding what's really happening in your body helps you make smart choices and avoid unnecessary worry.
 Here's a clear, science-backed guide to break down the differences and what you can do.